Related Tours

 Two women walk the west highland way in the sunshine

-What is the best time of year to walk the West Highland Way?
+What is the best time of year to hike the West Highland Way?

 Snow on the Devil's Staircase

 Legend has it that the midges are less present in May and September, so those months are very popular.
-Spring and autumn are two of the favourite seasons for walking the WHW, when temperatures are fine for daily walking and days are often dry.
+Spring and autumn are two of the favorite seasons for hiking the WHW, when temperatures are fine for daily hiking and days are often dry.
 Be prepared for fickle Scottish weather, however.
 In one day you can experience three or four season regardless of the time of year so it’s important to dress and carry kit to suit a range of weather conditions.

-Summer is also a great time to walk the West Highland Way when days are longer and generally warmer.
+Summer is also a great time to hike the West Highland Way when days are longer and generally warmer.

-Winter can be an amazing time to walk the WHW.
-The route will be far less busy and Scotland can experience some stunning days of clear skies and snowy landscapes.
-But be warned that snow, ice, rain and mist are common in Scotland in winter and if you plan to embark on the route in winter you should be highly skilled at navigation and remote winter hiking.
-Macs Adventure does not offer walking holidays on the West Highland Way during winter, sorry.
+In winter snow, ice, rain and mist are common in Scotland and if you plan to embark on the West Highland Way in winter you should be highly skilled at navigation and remote winter hiking.
+Macs Adventure does not offer hiking holidays on the West Highland Way during winter, sorry.

 Will I need a West Highland Way Map and a compass?